Developer Guide

 - Current behaviour: Courses are stored as a command entered by the user.
 For example, the course of

-starting on 10 Aug 2023 ending on 10 Dec 2023 is stored as a JSON string"CS2103T /start 10-08-2023 /end 10-12-2023"
+CS2103Tstarting on 10 Aug 2023 ending on 10 Dec 2023 is stored as a JSON string"CS2103T /start 10-08-2023 /end 10-12-2023". - Enhanced behaviour: Courses can be stored as a JSON object with

-fields.
+name,startandendfields.
 For example, the same course can be stored as

 - Current behaviour: Courses are stored as a command entered by the user.
 For example, the course of